JINOSHAJI/demo-ngrx-effects-rental-app/README.md

 # Effects

 1. Reducers are pure functions.
 If we make http calls from reducers then it become impure functions.
 To preserve effects as pure functions we introduce the concept of effects.

-Effect will recieve an action then emit another action.
+ Effect return a new observable which has another Action.
 The reducer in this instance listen for action which is emitted from effects.
+ All crud causes side effects.
+It's so better to manage CRUD in effects.
+ Effects has an injected service, it  will communicate with service to make external requests..